streamr-dev/network/README.md

 resent |  | Fired after `resending` when the subscription has finished resending. no_resend |  | Fired after `resending` in case there was nothing to resend.

-## Logging
+### Logging

-This library supports the [debug](https://github.com/visionmedia/debug) library for logging.
+The Streamr JavaScript client library supports [debug](https://github.com/visionmedia/debug) for logging.

 In node.js, start your app like this: `DEBUG=StreamrClient node your-app.js`